tonywok/tonywok.github.io/_posts/2020-06-09-consolidating-static-lists.md

 Great!

 If your use case never gets more complex than this, I can definitely see a case for calling it a day and happily moving on.

-## A Portable, Accessible, Unified List

-At some point we gain some requirements that tempt you to make _another_ list of task names (and another, and another, and another...)
-One way to achieve this is to continue the pattern like so:
+In this example, let's say we gain some requirements that require us to indicate certain tasks must be performed by certain roles.

+You might be tempted to achieve this by continuing the pattern, making _another_ list of task names:

 ```ruby
 module TaskNames